IBM/instana-gitops/docs/install-instana-ocp.md

 - Gitops Operator (Red Hat OpenShift GitOps) in OpenShift operator-hub

-- bastion VM that has login OCP cluster and binary instana kubectl plugin ready to download license
+- bastion terminal that has login OCP cluster

 - Instana DB Host
   - With at least 16 Core, 64G Memory and 250G Disk